Project overview

 - Policy and governance teams within hospitals that have a manufacturing hub.

-For an overview of the survey results see our publication Medical devices manufactured at the POC – Analysis of survey responses by sector.
+For an overview of the survey results see Medical devices manufactured at the POC – Analysis of survey responses by sector.

 Attendees included nominated representatives and observers from: